mixxxdj/manual/source/glossary.rst

    bitrate
      Describe the quality of an audio or video file.
-For audio data the bitrate is commonly measured in :term:`Kbps`.
+For audio data the bitrate is commonly measured in :term:`kbps`.
 For example, an MP3 audio file that is compressed at 192 Kbps will have a greater dynamic range and may sound slightly more clear than the same audio file compressed at 128 Kbps.